crsl4/phylogenetics-class/exercises/notebook-log.md

 algaemb-mb.nex.ckp~    algaemb-mb.nex.p       algaemb-mb.nex.trprobs
 ```

-For more on interpreting the results, continue reading the tutorial [here](http://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Phylogenetics:_MrBayes_Lab#Running_MrBayes_and_interpreting_the_results).

-- Note that the `prset` lines are setting up the priors (how to set priors?
-Look at the [MrBayes tutorial](http://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Phylogenetics:_MrBayes_Lab))
+- Note that the `prset` lines are setting up the priors
 - Note that the `lset` line is defining the substitution model (also check the MrBayes tutorial for other models; you can use the same model as for maximum likelihood)
 - The `mcmcp` line has the settings for the MCMC.
 You DO NOT want to only run 10000 generations (ngen=10000).
 Please increase this number a lot for your project.
 - Last, check out the Tracer tutorial (same link as MrBayes) on how we assess if the chain converged and had good mixing

+We can now learn more in [this new tutorial](https://github.com/gdw-workshop/2018_GDW_Workshop/blob/master/exercises/MrBayesTutorial.md).